arelraptor/UBU-PD-FT-Assessment/README.md

 # Artificial Intelligence for Parkinson's Disease Evaluation: an experimental study on finger tapping

+## Description

 This repository is the official implementation of: (future link to the paper)

 <img src="data/StepsFTinCV.png" width="900">

+Here, you can find the code for performing an experimental study using finger tapping videos.
+In the next sections, you can find the steps to configure and use the code that is present in this repository.

+## Dataset

+Dataset for FIS videos is available at https://zenodo.org/records/17738775.

+This dataset contains 234 video recordings of controls and patients (individuals diagnosed with Parkinson’s disease) performing the standardized finger tapping test, a commonly used motor assessment in clinical and research settings.
+The videos were collected as part of a collaborative study conducted by researchers from the University of Burgos and the Hospital Universitario de Burgos.
+This work was supported by the project PI19/00670 of the Ministerio de Ciencia, Innovación y Universidades, Instituto de Salud Carlos III, Spain.

+The dataset is intended to support research on motor symptom characterization, quantitative assessment methods, and the development of automated analysis tools for Parkinson’s disease.
+All recordings were obtained following appropriate ethical approvals, and participants provided informed consent for research use of their data.

+All the participants and the Parkinson's Disease Association are thanked for their support.
+Similarly, we thank Dr. Gamez Leiva and Dr. Madrigal for the videos assessments.

+The structure of the zip file is:

+- fis_diagnostic.csv.
+Table with two columns, the first one is the name of the video and the second one the UPDRS rating for the clip.
+- videos.
+Folder with 234 videos (left and right hands).

 ## Requirements